interNFT/nft-rfc/nft-rfc-001_Standard.md

 `category` - NFT-RFC category, one of the following:
 - `meta` - A standard about the ICS process
+- `NFT/USECASES` - Use cases and requirements which can inform the development of standards.
 - `NFT/INTERFACE` - A standard about an inter-blockchain communication system core transport, authentication, and ordering layer protocol.
 - `NFT/METADATA` - A standard about an inter-blockchain communication system application layer protocol.